Douglas W. Diamond

 Diamond has taught at Yale and was a visiting professor at the MIT Sloan School of Management, the Hong Kong University of Science and Technology, and the University of Bonn.
 He earned a bachelor’s degree in economics from Brown University in 1975 and a PhD in 1980 in economics from Yale University.

-"Liquidity and the Structure of Intermediation" (with Yunzhi Hu and Raghuram G. Rajan).
+"Liquidity, Pledgeability, and the Nature of Lending" (with Yunzhi Hu and Raghuram G. Rajan).
+New January 2021.